ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 = Q. Does this require any knowledge of HTML or CSS? =
 A. This plugin can be configured with no knowledge of HTML or CSS, using an easy-to-use plugin settings page.
 But you need to know the HTML or CSS in order to add/remove/modify the HTML or CSS code by using this plugin.

-= Q. Can I add my custom script to a specific page of my website? =
+= Q. Can I add my custom HTML code to a specific page of my website? =
-A. For now, this plugin does not have an option to apply the custom scripts only on specific pages.
+A. For now, this plugin does not have an option to apply the custom HTML code only on specific pages.
 We plan to add this feature soon.
-But for now in order to apply your custom script only on specific pages of your website, you need to wrap your custom script in a PHP code that will determine the page you want.
+But for now in order to apply your custom HTML code only on specific pages of your website, you need to wrap your custom HTML code in a PHP code that will determine the page you want.
 You need something like this:

-`function my_custom_script() {
+`function my_custom_html_code() {

     // Stop the function if this is not the Home page of website if ( !is_home() ) {
         return;
     }

-    // Print the custom script
+    // Print the custom HTML code
-    echo '<script>YOUR CUSTOM SCRIPT</script>';
+    echo '<script>YOUR CUSTOM HTML CODE</script>';
 }
-add_action( 'wp_head', 'my_custom_script' );`
+add_action( 'wp_head', 'my_custom_html_code' );`

 To apply the PHP code on a website, we can recommend you to use another our plugin called [My Custom Functions](https://wordpress.org/plugins/my-custom-functions/).